Haven (XHV) is the world's first network of private stable assets.

 Is Haven like Luna?

 No. Luna burned LUNA to mint TUST but it offered unsustainable yield rates backed by crypto held in company wallets.
-When large amounts of TUST were unstaked and TUST depegged the company sold BTC removing much of the backing and driving LUNA and TUST to zero.
+When large amounts of TUST were unstaked and TUST depegged the company sold BTC removing much of the backing and driving LUNA and TUST to $0.

 Is Haven an L2 (layer two) solution for Monero?